oconnor663/bao/docs/spec.md

 instruction set (8-way SIMD) on 16 logical cores, for a parallelism degree of 128 on a mainstream desktop processor.
 Now to be fair, this arithmetic is cheating badly, because logical cores aren't physical cores, and because hashing 4 inputs with SIMD isn't 4x as fast as hashing 1 input.
-But it's flirting in the general direction of the truth.
+But the real throughput of that AWS benchmark is about 90x the max throughput of a single node, so 256x is only a few hardware generations away.

 ### Should we fall back to serial hashing for messages above some maximum size?

-**No.** Many tree modes, including some described in the [BLAKE2 spec](https://blake2.net/blake2.pdf), fall back to a serial mode after the input reaches some threshold size.
-The main benefit is that this allows them to specify a small maximum tree height for reduced memory requirements.
+**No.** Many tree modes, including some described in the [BLAKE2 spec](https://blake2.net/blake2.pdf), fall back to a serial mode after some threshold.
+That allows them to specify a small maximum tree height for reduced memory requirements.
 However, one of Bao's main benefits is parallelism over huge files, and falling back to serial hashing would conflict with that.
 It would also complicate encoding and decoding.

 ### What's the best way to choose the chunk size?